 I’ll never thank enough Twisted America label head Rob Di Stefano for givin’ me a promo copy of this timeless jewel back in the day.
 Eric Kupper displaying his incredible skills and sensibility as a keyboardist with his Hammond organ.
 Therefore creating the hypnotic percussive jazzy/funk ‘Latin Blues Pt.1′.
 As a matter of fact, a cut speakin’ of which it feels hard to not establish an affiliation with Erotic Drum Band‘s ‘Jerky Rhythm’.
 Don’t you think?

 ‘Latin Blues Pt.
 1′ spreads that one of a kind smokin’ atmosphere one could also find on Too Deep feat.
 Zhana‘s ‘Love & Understanding’.
 But also on Jihad Muhammad‘s ‘Illusions’ almost 20 years after.
 If not Mark Di Meo‘s ‘A Gentleman’s Song’.

 Missed it at the time?
 Check it out and let us know what you think.
 Chances are great you’ll understand why we couldn’t resist givin’ it a mention on these shores…

 Download from Beatport.

 Kupper has released 3 albums under the Eric Kupper presents K-Scope guise.
 Remember ‘Latin Blues Pt.
-1’???
-Meanwhile the most recent, ‘Electrikiss’ saw the light in January 2009 after a ten year hiatus.
+1”???
+Meanwhile the most recent, ‘Electrikiss’, saw the light in January 2009 after a ten year hiatus.
 He also came to reform C+C Music Factory with Robert Clivillés back in 2010.
-The twosome releasing ‘Music 4 The Soul’ back in 2014, then ‘Set Me Free’ featuring Kimberly Davis in 2017.
+The twosome releasing ‘Music 4 The Soul’ four years after, then ‘Set Me Free’ featuring Kimberly Davis in 2017.